justinrlee/terraform-templates/aws/kafka-proxy/readme.md

     * az3: 9092, 10002, 10005, 10008, 10011 ...
 10143

 Continue broker mappings as follows:
+* each NLB is responsible for 1/2 of the brokers in its respective zone
     * az1-a: bootstrap, broker  0 /  6 / 12 / 18 ...
 138 (max 25 listeners)
     * az1-b: bootstrap, broker  1 /  7 / 13 / 19 ...
 139 (max 25 listeners)
     * az2-a: bootstrap, broker  2 /  8 / 14 / 20 ...
 140 (max 25 listeners)